danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 ##### Annotations
 > You can use either labels or annotations to attach metadata to Kubernetes objects.
 Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
 In contrast, annotations are not used to identify and select objects.

-> Valid annotation keys have two segments: an optional prefix and name, seperated by a slash(/).
+> Valid annotation keys have two segments: an optional prefix and name, separated by a slash(/).
 The prefix is optional.
-If specified, the prefix must be a DNS subdomain: a series of DNS labels seperated by dots(.).
+If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots(.).
 If the prefix is omitted, the annotation key is presumed to be private to the user.
 Automated system components which add annotations to end-user objects must specify a prefix.

 ##### Field Selectors
 > Field selectors let you select Kubernetes resources based on the value of one or more resource fields.